Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Introduction

 There is, of course, an active line of recent work on purely frequentist solutions to the post-selection inference problem \citep[e.g.][]{FCR,lee2016,Reid2015}.
 However, these adjustment procedures do not borrow information across components of the $\theta$ vector, and as a result, they produce confidence sets that are needlessly wide.
 This is particularly problematic in post-selection inference because selective confidence intervals are necessarily wider than their ordinary (non-selective) counterparts.
+There have been several attempts to create shorter selection-adjusted frequentist intervals \citep{zhong2008bias,weinstein2013selection}, but none of these methods have explicitly incorporated Bayesian ideas to improve the efficiency of inference.

 Thus there is a major unmet need for inferential procedures that: (i) correctly adjust for the effects of selection; (ii) maintain valid frequentist coverage, uniformly across the whole parameter space; and (iii) produce confidence sets that are as short as possible.
 The approach we propose here has all three of these desirable features.
-As we will illustrate, while our procedure is frequentist in nature, its efficiency gains arise from Bayesian thinking: that is, from positing the existence of a prior that describes the sparsity pattern in the data set, and then estimating that prior nonparametrically using modern empirical-Bayes tools.
+As we will illustrate, while our procedure is frequentist in nature, its efficiency gains arise from Bayesian thinking: that is, from positing the existence of a prior that describes the sparsity pattern in the data set, and then estimating that prior nonparametrically using modern empirical Bayes tools.